-Wondering how to wash your silk shirts safely and effectively at home?
+Wondering how to wash your silk shirts, sheets, and other clothing safely and effectively at home?
+Can you wash silk?
 When it comes to delicate fabrics, we know that you want to be careful with washing and treating such investment pieces.
 We created the Delicate Wash so that you can feel confident washing silks at home.
-Even if the silk percentage is small, it’s important to follow these washing instructions.
+Even if the silk percentage is small, it’s important to know how to clean and wash silk.

 BEFORE YOU WASH